An Overview of Sexual Dysfunction

 Who is affected by sexual dysfunction?

-Sexual dysfunction can affect any age although it is more common in the 40-65 year old range and is often related to a decline in health associated with aging.
+Sexual dysfunction can affect any age, although it is more common in those over 40 because it is often related to a decline in health associated with aging.

 What are the symptoms of sexual dysfunction?